chromium/chromium/docs/security/shepherd.md

   bug per root cause** and marked the parent bug as `blocked on` each.
 The parent bug should be set to the severity of the full chain.
 Each child bug may have a lower severity.
-  * If taking these actions for a VRP reported issue, add the `reward_to` label with that reporter's email address and cc: them on the parent issue so they have access.
+  * If taking these actions for a VRP reported issue, update the Reporter field with the email address of the VRP reporter and cc: them on the parent issue so they have access.
 * Get everything you need from a reporter before you try and reproduce - do not feel bad about asking for a clear or minimized POC or repeatable steps before attempting to reproduce.